First-principles systems builder

 Education & Recognition

-Bachelor of Technology, Information Technology — Universidade do Oeste de Santa Catarina
+• B.Tech, Information Technology, Universidade do Oeste de Santa Catarina (2004 – 2007)

-AWS AllStar Award — Customer Obsession
+• AWS AllStar Award, Customer Obsession